15rohan/Audio-Steganography-Project/readme.md

-# Audio Steganography in Natural Sounds with Encryption
+# Audio Steganography in Natural Sounds with AES Encryption
 This repository contains Python code for implementing audio steganography in natural sounds with encryption.

 ## Overview